 Capitalism is going to smash itself at this rate.”

 Jim: The point that I was making about Picketty is that it is significant when you see major economists like him—academic researchers really—advancing an argument that income inequality has become so entrenched and so systemic, the nature of the system itself is something which is going to cause enormous problems for everyone.
-Now really when people like him or Warren Buffet are making those arguments—and they’re not alone—it is a break from the neo-liberal consensus of the last thirty years.

-So I think what’s interesting is that most informed opinion would say that the way we organise our society economically at the moment—late capitalism, for want of a better descriptor—is putting enormous stress upon the social fabric through a widening gap between those who have and those who don’t and enormous stress on the planet.
-Now that’s not me saying that as a wide-eyed firebrand, that’s me saying that as someone who can read a newspaper and someone who can read economics books and can see that’s a reasonable position to advance.
+So I think what’s interesting is that most informed opinion would say that the way we organise our society economically at the moment is putting enormous stress upon the social fabric through a widening gap between those who have and those who don’t and enormous stress on the planet.

-So it’s interesting, the report that estimated how much structural inequality will cost … it’s a useful figure, but I also think it’s really important for us to remember that the people who are making that money don’t care, they really don’t and nor should they in a sense, they’re economic actors, they’re not ethical agents.
 So we need to become economic actors and force our interests onto the stage because no one’s going to do it for us.
 You can’t do it on the back of reasoned argument or the appeal to a higher power.
-You do it on the back of your own capacity to organize.
+You do it on the back of your own capacity to organise.

 “We need to talk about why power is concentrated in particular ways and what it does then to the society as a whole.”